2023 Reverse Mortgage Rates And Penalties

 This is actually also the case for a traditional mortgage – just that most people don’t know this and many sites play a ‘bait and switch’ type game by advertising really low rates for you only then to find out that you ‘don’t qualify’ for that rate.

 However, I would like to put some information out there regarding reverse mortgage rates.

 I will also try to keep this regularly updated, so that the rates you see on this page are relatively accurate.

 But First – What Is A CHIP Reverse Mortgage In Canada?

-If you are new to the concept, the best place to start – if you haven’t already got your copy – is to download our free CHIP reverse mortgage in Canada guidebook.
+If you are new to the concept of a reverse mortgage, the best place to start – if you haven’t already got your copy – is to download our free guidebook – at https://www.reversemortgagepros.ca/reverse-mortgage/.
 This explains the basic things you need to know about this type of home loan.
 With that out of the way…

 What Are Current Reverse Mortgage Rates In 2023?